Topic Number 204 - Offers in Compromise

 Reasons for the Offer

-The IRS may accept an OIC based on three grounds:
+The IRS may accept an OIC based on one of the following reasons:

-- First, the IRS can accept a compromise if there's doubt as to liability.
-A compromise meets this only when there's a genuine dispute as to the existence or amount of the correct tax debt under the law.
+- First, the IRS can accept a compromise if there is doubt as to liability.
+A compromise meets this criteria only when there's a genuine dispute as to the existence or amount of the correct tax debt under the law.

-- Second, the IRS can accept a compromise if there's doubt that the amount owed is fully collectible.
+- Second, the IRS can accept a compromise if there is doubt that the amount owed is fully collectible.
 Doubt as to collectibility exists in any case where the taxpayer's assets and income are less than the full amount of the tax liability.

 Forms to Use